vsriram24/vsriram24.github.io/_pages/about.md

 * data visualization
 * human disease genomics

 My thesis work focuses on the integration of genomic and phenotypic data from electronic health record (EHR)-linked biobanks, applying network theory and graph-based machine learning methods to evaluate the genetic basis of disease complications and comorbidities.
-For a full list of my publications, refer [here](https://scholar.google.com/citations?user=ZN4ZFuUAAAAJ&hl=en).
+For a full list of my publications, refer [here](https://scholar.google.com/citations?user=ZN4ZFuUAAAAJ&hl=en), and for a copy of my LinkedIn profile, refer [here](https://www.linkedin.com/in/vivek-sriram/)

-I previously received B.Sc.'s in Statistics and Computer Science from [Duke University](https://duke.edu), and I am also on track to complete a M.Sc. in Statistics from the [Wharton School of Business](https://www.wharton.upenn.edu).
+In summer 2022, I worked as a PhD Researcher for [Microsoft Research's Health Futures Group](https://www.microsoft.com/en-us/research/lab/microsoft-health-futures/).
+I previously received a Master's degree in Statistics from the [Wharton School of Business](https://www.wharton.upenn.edu) as well as Bachelor's degrees in Statistics and Computer Science from [Duke University](https://duke.edu).
 I am passionate about mentorship and outreach, and I have volunteered for a variety of organizations as a teacher in science education.

 Feel free to contact me at [viveksrm@pennmedicine.upenn.edu](mailto:viveksrm@pennmedicine.upenn.edu) for any consulting and collaboration questions.